Indigenous employee maintaining 3 point contact on locomotive, Weipa Operations

 We are refining, updating, and enhancing our management systems, standards and reporting to ensure we understand and manage risk.

-We are undertaking a refresh of our global communities and social performance (CSP) standard and will review our CSP risks and controls across our business.
+In 2022, we refreshed our global communities and social performance (CSP) standard to reflect our commitment to improving practice, and continue to review our CSP risks and controls across our business.
 We are monitoring the external environment and engaging with stakeholders to ensure we respond to emerging trends in practical and appropriate ways.

 Cultural awareness

-In Australia, we are reinvigorating our cultural awareness training, with all frontline staff, including the Board, undertaking both e-learning and face-to-face training with Indigenous Australians.
-Traditional Owners have viewed this content and where possible also attend training sessions to share further information.
-At our Iron Ore business in the Pilbara, we started delivering a newly co-developed cultural awareness training via immersive virtual reality.
+We also have regional-specific cultural awareness training in our product groups and assets which complements our Australia-wide program.
+At our Iron Ore business in the Pilbara, we deliver a co-developed cultural awareness training via immersive virtual reality.
 We are also rolling out regionally specific, Traditional Owner-led cultural awareness training in the Pilbara.

 We want to inspire a shared sense of custodianship of the land, and an elevated understanding and empathy towards the region's Traditional Owners, their culture, heritage and story.”